 My voting record speaks for itself.
-I have always taken the side of the people and never taken the position of doing what's in the best interest of the City.
+I have always taken the side of the people.
 I believe that representing the people that voted for me and doing their will is what is in the best interest of the City.

 1. Vote for Director raises in 2007.
 I was the only No Vote and the first Vote of my term that showed that I was going to find a way to change the practices at City Hall.